-- " A downgrade of SCB's ratings could be prompted by a BCA downgrade, or by our assessment of a lower probability of parental support or a weakening of Santander's creditworthiness.
-In addition, a potential shift in SCB's liability structure for example, if the amount of outstanding junior senior unsecured debt were to significantly decline could lead to lower creditor protection and a downgrade of the bank's deposit, issuer or senior unsecured debt ratings. - " SCB's BCA could be downgraded if its liquidity profile permanently weakened as a result of sustained narrower liquidity buffers or of a sustained increase in market funding reliance.
-The bank's BCA could also be downgraded if its solvency weakens because of weaker revenue generation, weaker asset quality or structurally weaker capital levels.
+- " SCB's ratings could be downgraded if its BCA was to be downgraded, if we were to lower our assumption of parental support being provided, or if Santander's BCA was to be downgraded.
+In addition, a shift in SCB's liability structure towards more senior ranking obligations could result in a downgrade. - " SCB's BCA could be downgraded if its combined liquidity profile gets permanently weakened as a result of sustained narrower liquidity buffers or a meaningful increase in market funding reliance.
+The bank's BCA could also be downgraded if its asset quality deteriorates meaningfully and cannot be offset by sustained higher capital or profitability levels.